mcdemarco/the-new-kitchen-cookbook/quick-bread/bananaCranberry.md

 # Banana Cranberry Muffins

-This one is from allrecipes, also cut down to about 9 muffins.
+This one is from the old allrecipes, cut down from more than a single muffin pan.

+Makes: 9 muffins.

 ## Ingredients